Surin-Learning-Lab/CompTIAsecurityPlus_Study/Poffesor_Messer/part_1.md

 -always at your fingertips

 **Redundancy**
--buid services that will always be available
+-build services that will always be available

 **Fault Tolerance**
 -systems will continue to run, even when a failure occurs